YashKC03/odin-Calculator/README.md

 # odin-Calculator

-This is the calculator project
+This is the COMPLETED calculator project